deepset-ai/haystack-demos/multimodal_agent/README.md

   -H 'accept: application/json' \
   -H 'Content-Type: application/json' \
   -d '{
-  "query": "What's the weather like in this place?", "image_path": "multimodal_agent/map.png"
+  "query": "What is the weather like in this place?", "image_path": "multimodal_agent/map.png"
 }'
 ```